• About

 PURSLANE IDENTIFICATION: GROWTH HABIT

 Purslane plants have sprawling growth habits and branching, thick, red stems.
-The wild variety grows low to the ground; if you plant purchased seeds, you may find they grow more upright.
+The wild variety tends to grow low to the ground, though occasionally plants send a few shoots upwards.
+If you plant purchased seeds, you may find they grow more upright.
 Purslane may grow up to 16 inches tall.

 Technically a tropical perennial in zones 10-11, purslane grows as an annual in much of the world.
 However, its plentiful seeds mean that you will often find purslane plants cropping up in the same places in your garden year after year.